10 Relationship Deal Breakers In Christian Relationships: Red Flags in Christian Dating

 But as both of you grow in your walk with Christ, so grows the Holy Spirit in you, which will help you develop self-control, an important fruit of the spirit.

 Have you ever thought about the fact, that marriage means two completely different people decide to become one?

 Meaning, everything you became in the last 20 or 30 years now has to submit to and appreciate everything another person worked on for 20 or 30 years.

 I don’t know about you, but that sounds hard!!!
 And I’m sure it is.

-That’s why an impatient mate should be a deal breaker in a Christian relationship.
-Not the one, that is constantly working on growing spiritually and becoming more patient as described in multiple Bible Verses about patience.
+That’s why an impatient man should be a deal breaker in a godly relationship.
+Not the godly man, that is constantly working on growing spiritually and becoming more patient as described in multiple Bible Verses about patience.